Sv443/sv443.github.io/README.md

 2. Fork (if contributing) and clone the repository
 3. Install the dependencies with the command `npm i`
 4. Copy the file `.env.template` to `.env` and fill in the environment variables

-5. Run the development server with the command `npm run dev`
+- Run the development server with the command `npm run dev`
+- Run `npm run build` to build the project for production
+- Run `npm run storybook` to start the Storybook server, which is used to develop and test the components in isolation